gilacost/gilacost/ventures/STRAVA_SUMMARY.md

   * Total distance: <%= total_distance %> km
 ```

-### Automating the summary with GHA.
+### 🤖 Automating the summary with GHA.

 If you know me, you will already be aware that if something can be automated, I
-will do so :robot: .
+will do so.

 In this case I wanted to: